 Domain name as a brand name

-When you start a business your register your business name and trade marks at this time you should consider to register a domain name, as all of these items is regarded as a brand name for your company.
+When you start a business register your business name and trademarks at this time you should consider registering a domain name, as all of these items are regarded as a brand name for your company.

 Why register a brand name?